rossinthecloud/rossinthecloud.github.io/_posts/2021-08-12-AzureFirewallRFC1918.md

 This setting can also have implications if you are force tunneling all traffic back on prem.

+#### Solution

 To resolve this we need to look at the Private IP ranges (SNAT) configuration and add in the non RFC 1918 address space on prem into the configuration.
 Remember to also include IANA ranges unless you have a reason not to!

 ![]({{ site.baseurl }}/assets/img/blog/2021-08-12-AzureFirewallRFC1918/1.png)

+#### Important Note!

-**Important note** - This will only help with traffic passing through network rules on the Azure Firewall and NOT traffic passing via application rules.
+This will only help with traffic passing through network rules on the Azure Firewall and NOT traffic passing via application rules.
 Application rules always have SNAT applied!

+#### Further Reading

 Further information on this topic and how to perform the configuration can be found <a href="https://docs.microsoft.com/en-us/azure/firewall/snat-private-range">here</a>.